tsladecek/create-fastapi-app/fastapi-app/README.md

 ### Environment

 Application is configurable with a `.env` file.
-Configurations from this file overwrite configurations in the `app/core/config.py` file.
+Configurations from this file overwrite configurations in the `app/core/config.py`.

-Please make sure to exclude this file from git (by adding it to the .gitignore).
+Please make sure to exclude the `.env` file from git (by adding it to the .gitignore).